grafana/writers-toolkit/docs/sources/structure/_index.md

 Some topics are optional and are usually found in specific contexts.
 For example, the _Create_ and _Monitor_ topics are used in Grafana OnCall, but aren't used in Grafana Tempo.

+### Give prominence to important topics

+When you don't have a long top-level table of contents, you can include them at the top level as individual topics or modifications to the standard topic list.

+For example, _Metrics-generator_ and _TraceQL_ are two of the most viewed topics in Tempo documentation.
+_Metrics-generator_ is a top-level topic and _TraceQL_ is in the topic _Query with TraceQL_, a modification of the standard _Query data_ topic.

+### Avoid extra hierarchy

+When you only have a single topic don't nest it inside a standard topic just to use the standard topic list.

+For example, in the Tempo documentation, _API documentation_ would be the only entry under _References_ standard topic.
+Instead of adding another layer in the table of contents, _API documentation_ is at the top level.

 ### Topic list

 You can use the following high-level topics to group content.